Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 25 trips per day across all routes, equating to approximately four weekly trips per stop.
+According to the 2021 Census, a relatively low 8.8% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 25 trips per day across all routes, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport